 - May protect future damage to the knee cartilage

-- Offers a near-normal knee
+- Offers a the potential for a normal functioning knee

-- There are complications that may occur
+- There are complications and risks of surgery

 ACL reconstruction surgery should be considered for all individuals who desire a return to sports or activities that require lateral pivoting of the knee, or those who experience recurrent instability of the knee.
+ACL surgery is a good option for:

 - Most people expecting to return to high-level athletic activities in sports such as soccer or basketball